OpenVPN Access Server post_auth RADIUS group mapping script

-Please note there is no error checking in the processing script for typos or misspelled group names.
-For this reason, it is highly encouraged that you test these policies after creating them since a typo in them will prevent your users from being able to log on to your server.
+Note: The processing script doesn't run error checking for typos or misspelled group names.
+We recommend that you test these policies after creating them.
+A typo prevents your users from signing into your server.

-Case 3: Setting up static IP addresses within Active Directory and NPS
+Set static IP address within Active Directory and NPS

-- The user in question must belong to an AS group (this can be either set manually in the Admin Web UI under the User Permissions section, or set using Case 2 as described earlier)
+- The user in question belongs to an Access Server group (set manually in the Admin Web UI under User Permissions or automatically with the post-auth script).

-Similar to Case 2, misconfigurations in this section may cause your user to lose their ability to connect to your VPN server.
-If this happens, you can log on to the Admin Web UI, and review the Log Reports section for error details.
+If you have typos or a misconfiguration, the user won't be able to connect to your VPN server.
+If this happens, sign in to the Admin Web UI and review the Log Reports for error details.